When Is the Best Time

 For renting, it has to be booked together with the ferry ticket.
 It’s a bit pricey, $ 33 for adults and $ 20 for children for each bike for one day, $ 25 for two and more days and utterly worth it, IMO.
 Check the ferry timetable and return fares.
 The ferry ticket and bike cost a little fortune, but it is worth especially if you stay overnight.

 The ferry return fares increased, and an additional National Park fee is requested.
 The ferry ticket includes only one bag of up to 7 kg.
 If you want to stay on the island, you have to pay an additional fee for the rest of your luggage.
 The fee per person is $ 10.50 for the first item and $ 5.25 for each additional one.
 The transport fee is $ 10 each if you bring your own bike.
 National Park Pass holders get a discount of $ 5 p.p.
 National Park holiday pass September-April: The ferry is going up to five times daily, depending on demands and bookings.

 - May-August (Winter): The ferry is going up to three times daily on five days but depending on the demand.

 Where to Stay in Triabunna the Day Before

-Maria Island has a mild climate without frost in winter.
-The average summer day temperature is around 21°C/ 70°F and can be up to 30°C / 86°F. The driest month is January, although rain showers often occur throughout the year.
-One of the wettest months is November.
-May and October are colder but also worth a try.
-Night temperatures in winter and spring are below 10°C/50°F. During our stay in November, the nights were chilly, with 6°C/43°F.
+Maria Island has a mild climate without freezing temperatures in winter.
+The average summer day temperature is around 21°C/ 70°F and can top 30°C / 86°F. The driest month is January, although rain showers frequently occur throughout the year.
+November is one of the wettest months, and we experienced rain but also wonderful sunshine.

 Best Months to Visit